 The only drawback I noticed is that there were not any plates or pans for cooking and eating available in our apartments except two glasses.
 So we had to use microwave and a glass to make tea.
 However I should admit we did not ask staff for any kitchenware.

 I had a complicated experience, so please bear with my lengthy review.
 Let me begin with the positives.
-I loved the location, the rooms were clean and comfortable (and to my eye newly renovated), the staff were incredibly friendly and helpful, and the rooftop deck (email hidden) to relax and look out over the sea.
+I loved the location, the rooms were clean and comfortable (and to my eye newly renovated), the staff were incredibly friendly and helpful, and the rooftop deck was a great place to relax and look out over the sea.
 Unfortunately, our stay was tainted by a series of events, some of which were not in the hotel's control and some of which were.
 Our neighbors were a group of of rowdy young men occupying several rooms who proceeded to drink loudly in their rooms until about 5:30 every morning, slamming doors repeatedly in the process.
 After a couple sleepless nights (and speaking to the young men directly) we requested to be moved, and while the manager I spoke to on the phone initially suggested we stay one more night until they left, they eventually moved us to a smaller room on the upper floor which did not have internet.
 We stayed up there happily for a couple nights (debating whether to request a reduced rate due to the smaller size and limited amenities, although we had requested to be moved).
 One night, however, there was a rainstorm and the bathroom ceiling began to leak, only slightly at first but then more and more.
 As it became more serious we requested another room.
 The manager on the phone said there were none, but that they would move us the next day.
 We went back up stairs only to find water now seeping from the ceiling-to-wall joint in the bedroom, and from the electrical sockets.
 Now fearing for our safety, we pressed again, and the manager finally said there was a room in one of the company's other locations.
 We moved there for a night, then moved back to another room in our original hotel.
 All of this was fine, although I was slightly disgruntled that the hotel management had not taken our concerns more seriously in the first place.
 Finally, when we went to check out we were given a bill for 84 euros for the breakfasts we had eaten, which were presented to us as an option upon check-in without ever informing us of a cost associated with it (6 euros per person per breakfast).
 After speaking on the phone for 15 minutes with various managers, they eventually waived the cost of the breakfast to compensate for the other trouble we had during our stay.
 While I appreciate this gesture, I do find it rather disappointing that I had to push so hard to get recognition of our problems in the first place, let alone any kind of compensation (and that in the form of not paying for something that I felt was misrepresented in the first place).
 I have never requested a room change in my life, let alone compensation for anything that might have gone wrong during my stay, so please understand that I am not someone who is typically picky with my lodgings or looking for a free ride.
 I just would have hoped that the management's approach to customer service could have been of the same high level reflected by the staff.
 I still had a pleasant stay and enjoyed much of my time there, but know that if you encounter any unforeseen difficulties you may have to push to get your problems addressed.
 I am sure, however, that if the traveling stars align more positively for you, your stay will be excellent and relaxing.